gnustep/tools-scripts/README.md

 * A few scripts: whitespace-cleanup, process-files, and cleanup should be executed inside the repo directory.

-The purposes of all of the scripts is as follows:
+The purposes of all of the scripts is as follows
 ---

 * clang-build - Build GNUstep using clang
 * compile-all - Build GNUstep.
 With no options it will build using gcc and the built in runtime.
 * windows-build - Legacy script builds GNUstep on Windows under MinGW32.
-* build-* - Builds GNUstep for the given operating system represented by *
+* build-*- Builds GNUstep for the given operating system represented by*
-* install-dependencies-* - installs the dependencies for a given system represented by *
+* install-dependencies-*- installs the dependencies for a given system represented by*
-* setup-* - sets up the build for the system represented by *
+* setup-*- sets up the build for the system represented by*
 * windows-package - packages a GNUstep application so that it can run WITHOUT having GNUstep installed
 * clone-essential-repos - uses SSL to update the essential repos
 * clone-essential-repos-https - uses HTTPS to update the essential repos